mongock/mongock-driver-simpsonsdb/README.md

 Then the only missing part it's the documentation

 ### 20. Documentation
-This [repository](https://github.com/mongock/mongock-docs)  is the one used Mongock uses for documentation.
+This [repository](https://github.com/mongock/mongock-docs)  is the one Mongock uses for documentation.
 For this project and raise a PR in order to add the driver's documentation.

 All the drivers are documented under the `driver` section.